bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-map.md

 * A Test workflow, which will run for every pull request, every code push on `feature/` branches etc., to test whether the test can be integrated into a release (branch)
 * A Staging deployment workflow, to deploy the app/code to an internal/testing system.
 Examples:
-  * In case of an iOS app this can be, for example, an Ad Hoc signed IPA deployed to HockeyApp, where your tester team can download and test it, or a deploy to iTunes Connect / TestFlight for internal testing.
+  * In the case of an iOS app, this can be, for example, an ad hoc signed IPA deployed to HockeyApp, where your tester team can download and test it, or a deploy to iTunes Connect / TestFlight for internal testing.
-  * In case of an Android app this can be a deploy to Google Play to a "beta" track.
+  * In the case of an Android app, this can be a deploy to Google Play to a beta track.
-  * In case of a server code this can be a deploy to, for example, a staging Heroku server.
+  * In the case of a server code, this can be a deploy to, for example, a staging Heroku server.
 * A Production deployment workflow, to deploy the app/code into production.
 Examples:
-  * In case of an iOS app this can be an App Store signed IPA deployed to iTunes Connect/TestFlight, enabled for "external testing".
+  * In the case of an iOS app, this can be an App Store signed IPA deployed to iTunes Connect/TestFlight, enabled for "external testing".
-  * In case of an Android app this can be a deploy to Google Play as a public update of the app.
+  * In the case of an Android app, this can be a deploy to Google Play as a public update of the app.
-  * In case of a server code this can be a deploy to, for example, the production Heroku server.
+  * In the case of a server code, this can be a deploy to, for example, the production Heroku server.

 So, we have three workflows (`primary` (test), `deploy-to-staging` and `deploy-to-production`) and we'll specify three triggers, to select the right workflow for the right trigger.

 There are two similar approaches, depending whether you prefer tags of branches for production deployment: